BR0kEN-/cikit/docs/vagrant/wsl/README.md

 After the system is boot again, open Microsoft Store and use search to find `Ubuntu` or one of `SUSE` distributions.
 Proceed to the page of a chosen package and click `Get`.
 After distro will be downloaded, click `Launch` and do the installation.

 **Notes**:
 - Will not work on WSL, installed via `lxrun /install /y`.
+Moreover, do not use this way since it's [deprecated](https://docs.microsoft.com/en-us/windows/wsl/reference).

 ## Install PIP, Ansible and Vagrant on WSL